KameliyaN/ForexProject/README.md

 * View all latest forex news
 * View all news(articles) of a given user
 * Add/Create news(articles)
+* Edit and delete your news(articles)
 * Comment news(articles)
+* Edit and delete your comments
 * View all comments
 * View live currency quotes
 * View Currencies list